 NDIS support budgets: the basics

 Your child’s NDIS plan includes your child’s funding.
-This is the total amount you can spend on supports for the duration of your child’s plan, usually 12 months.
+This is the total amount you can spend on supports for the duration of your child’s plan, usually around 12 months.

 There are 3 NDIS support budgets, which fund different kinds of supports: